R.L. Nunley Fly Rods...

 The first few were nothing more than test rods and ended up in the trash can at the end of my work bench.
 After many hours of planing and fighting bamboo, I finally built a rod that cast the way I wanted one to.
 From that point, it was just a matter of spending a lot of time at the work bench, designing the same action into different length and line weight rods.

-Well, at this point, all of my rods are of my own design.
+Well, at this point, 21 years into my rodmaking career, all of my rods are of my own design.
 I no longer duplicate the classic tapers.
 If you want a classic taper, I'll be more than happy to recommend a quality rodmaker that specializes in reproducing the classics.
-I prefer to spend my time forever refining my new tapers...
+I prefer to spend my time forever developing new and better tapers...
 I say new, but the tapers are anywhere from recently developed to 15 years old.
-I make rods from 6' to 9' in length ranging from 2 weight to 7 weight.
+I make rods from 4'4" to 8'6" in length ranging from 3 weight to 6 weight.
 You can see the list of rod models and prices on the pricing page.

 Copyright © 2007-2014